CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 ## 10.1 Type of Constraints

-1) Primary Key (PK) - Serves as the unique identifier for rows in the table
+1) Primary Key (PK) - Serves as the unique identifier for rows in the table <br>
-2) A unique constraint (UNQ) - is similar to a primary key constraint but doesn't have to be defined with Not Null.
+2) A unique constraint (UNQ) - is similar to a primary key constraint but doesn't have to be defined with Not Null.<br>
 3) Foreign key constraint (FK) - The relationship between rows in two tables is expressed by a foreign key in the dependent table.
-A foreign key is one or more columns that contain a value identical to a primary key (or unique key) value in some row in the parent table (i.e., the referenced table).
+A foreign key is one or more columns that contain a value identical to a primary key (or unique key) value in some row in the parent table (i.e., the referenced table).<br>
-4) Check Constraints (CHK) - Used to enforce the validity of column values
+4) Check Constraints (CHK) - Used to enforce the validity of column values <br>

 ## 10.2 Naming Constraints